No-go theorem based on incomplete information of Wigner about his friend: The main protocol

-{\it Combining the assumptions.---} The combination of these assumptions may, in accordance with the terminology developed in Ref.~\cite{bong2020strong}, be called {\it local friendliness under incomplete information} (LFIC).
-Using the combination, we find that the probability $p(a,b|x,y)$ must take the form
+The combination of these assumptions may, in accordance with the terminology developed in Ref.~\cite{bong2020strong}, be called {\it local friendliness under incomplete information} (LFIC).
+Using this combination, we find that the probability distribution $p(a,b|x,y)$ must take the form

 where $P_{\mathrm{NS}} (a,b|c,x,y)$ is a probability distribution constrained only by the assumption of locality and freedom of choice.
-Equation~\eqref{eq:LF1} can be understood as a direct consequence of Eq.~\eqref{eq:foc} and Eq.~\eqref{eq:locality}.
-On the hand, Eq.~\eqref{eq:LF2} requires {the consistency of the measurement outcomes when they are read} in Eq.~\eqref{eq:aoe1} and Eq.~\eqref{eq:LF1}.
+On the one hand, Eq.~\eqref{eq:LF1} can be understood as a direct consequence of Eqs.~(\ref{eq:foc}, \ref{eq:locality}).
+On the other hand, Eq.~\eqref{eq:LF2} requires {the consistency of the measurement outcomes when they are read} in Eqs.~(\ref{eq:aoe1}, \ref{eq:LF1}).

 It is interesting to see that Eq.~\eqref{eq:LF1} and Eq.~\eqref{eq:LF2} are a combination of the no-signaling model~\cite{popescu1994quantum,cirel1980quantum} and the local hidden variable model~\cite{brunner2014bell}.
-To mimic the scenario described in Ref.~\cite{bong2020strong}, we can adjust the protocol to have the {original} LF model as follows: to respond to Alice's query, her friend just outputs the outcome of his measurement, which is also Alice's final output in the next step of the protocol.
+To mimic the scenario described in Ref.~\cite{bong2020strong}, we can adjust the protocol to reproduce the {original} LF model as follows: to respond to Alice's query, her friend just outputs the outcome of his measurement, which is also Alice's final output in the next step of the protocol.
 Then Eqs.~(\ref{eq:LF1}, \ref{eq:LF2}) reduce to $p(a,b|x,y) = \sum_{c} \delta_{ac} P(b|c,y) P(c)$ {\it for all} $x$, which is the original LF model.
-In this case, the LF model is also a local hidden variable model since there is effectively only a single measurement on Alice's side. {However, the LFIC correlation polytope is strictly larger than LF polytope as is also clear in Footnote~\ref{fn}.
+In this case, the LF model is also a local hidden variable model since there is effectively only a single measurement on Alice's side. {However, the LFIC correlation polytope is strictly larger than LF polytope as mentioned in Footnote~\ref{fn}.
 In fact, here one can choose a cross-section in correlation space, such that both the LHV and LF correlations are empty, while the LFIC correlations are not.}